CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Research/Community-Archives-White-Paper.md

 ## About the Research and Methodology

-This white paper is based on research that TechSoup conducted between January and March of 2024, entitled _Maker Findings Arc III: Decentralized Web and Community-Based Archives_.
-The team interviewed 11 individuals compiling a variety of different community archives based in different parts of the U.S.[^12] and around the world, and their comments were anonymously included in this project to ensure their privacy.
+This white paper is based on research that TechSoup conducted between January and March of 2024, titled _Maker Findings Arc III: Decentralized Web and Community-Based Archives_.
+The team interviewed 11 individuals compiling a variety of different community archives based in different parts of the U.S. and around the world, and their comments were anonymously included in this project to ensure their privacy.

 The previous report, _[Maker Findings Arc II: Decentralized Web – Challenges to Use and Access](https://acceleratingmakers.publicgoodapphouse.org/downloads/_learning-resources/research-maker-findings-arc-ii-decentralized-web-challenges-to-use-and-access)_, also influenced the insights here, which focused on the barriers to adoption experienced by nonprofits as they engage with DWeb technologies.

 ## Credits

 * Author: Joel Harrison, Independent Writer and Communications Consultant
 * Researchers: Darin Harrison, Project Portfolio Lead and Qualitative Researcher; Ana Carolina De Assis Nunes, Qualitative Researcher